bisforboman/exjobb/Thesis/Outline_v3.md

 Over-collection is the event when a process collects more data than it requires to function properly.
 The event is very example-specific and will depend heavily upon collection-process but some basic examples of over-collection can be:

 #### Data Minimization

+As defined by the EDPS (European Data Protection Supervisor); "The principle of “data minimization” means that a data controller should limit the collection of personal information to what is directly relevant and necessary to accomplish a specified purpose.
+They should also retain the data only for as long as is necessary to fulfil that purpose.
+In other words, data controllers should collect only the personal data they really need, and should keep it only for as long as they need it."

 #### Promela

+Promela stands for *PR*ocess *ME*ta *LA*nguage.

 #### SPIN

+SPIN stands for *S*imple *P*romela *IN*terpreter.

 ### Related Work
 #### Smart City